santrancisco/ebfe_site/content/posts/terminalnote.md

 ```

-Here is the image of what it looks like when it runs
+Here is the image of what it looks like when it runs.
+You have a choice between using one of the last 20 command, type in a new one or use existing one in clipboard.
+I even try with a whole bashscript in clipboard and it worked really well  :)

 ![terminal note](/static/terminalnote.png)